LinuxForHealth/hl7v2-fhir-converter/TEMPLATING.md

   Generates an output list output for all values of the specification.
 If this value is false, then first valid value of spec would be used for evaluation.
 * constants: DEFAULT - EMPTY<br>
   List of Constants (string values) which can be used during the extraction process.
 * evaluateLater:  DEFAULT: false, If evaluate latter is true then the resource that has this expression will be evaluated _except_ for this expression and will re-evaluate this expression _after_ all the other resources are evaluated.
 NOTE: this feature currently should only be used for expressions in main resource templates (example Patient, Encounter, Observation etc) and not in datatype templates (example: Coding, Address etc).
+* useGroup:  if true, only segments of the same group are used.
 * expressions: DEFAULT - EMPTY<br>
   Elements to create as a subset of the element, when `expressionType: nested`.
 Usually a list or a map.
 * expressionsMap: DEFAULT - EMPTY<br>